 Bus accident victims should only accept a settlement amount that will compensate them for their future losses in addition to the losses they have already sustained.
 For example, paralyzed spinal cord injury victims should recover compensation not only for the medical care they have already received, but also for the medical care they will require in the future—which typically means for the rest of their lives.
 The same holds true for future lost income, future pain and suffering, and any other ongoing losses.

 Victims may establish these future losses through the use of independent actuaries who can estimate what their injuries will cost during the course of their lifetimes.
-The team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, has an established network of actuaries, economists, and other professionals we work with to ensure that our clients obtain the compensation to which they are entitled.
+The team of lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, has an established network of actuaries, economists, and other professionals we work with to ensure that our clients obtain the compensation to which they are entitled.

 The Risk of Public Bus Accidents